 I also became aware of the preparation for a Lockout at the end of the 2020-2021 season.
 I cannot help but think about the 2011 Lockout as this season comes to an end, especially with the state of the relationship between the players and the owners.
 I know this is the time to make an impact, just as I have been preparing to do these last eight years.

-In the next two months, I will provide the tools, confidence, and critical thinking skills to efficiently navigate the resources and services to prepare your family for the 2021 NFL Lockout.
+In the next few months, I will provide the tools, confidence, and critical thinking skills to efficiently navigate the resources and services to prepare your family for the 2021 NFL Lockout.
 If there is not a Lockout, you will have prepared yourself for an easy transition.

 We will focus on: